Pronunciation of 'Mycobacterium'

 English (United States)

-A genus of bacteria, some species of which cause diseases such as tuberculosis and leprosy.
+A genus of bacteria, some species of which are pathogenic and cause diseases such as tuberculosis and leprosy.